dworthen/node-kepler/readme.md

 #### Kepler is still very much in alpha phase and is not ready for production.

-Version 0.2.x is a complete overhaul from previous versions.
-Previous versions were poor attempts to be a Jekyll clone.
-Without a clear vision or problem to solve Kepler v0.1.x was convoluted solution for producing static websites.

-Version 0.2.x points Kepler into a new direction.
-Kepler is no longer a tool for building static websites but is now aiming to be a simple blog generator.
-Kepler is a connect middleware that will serve up markdown (.md) files.
+Kepler is a collection of connect middleware designed to serve up a directory of markdown files (.md) as a blog.

 ## Install